Random induced subgraphs of Cayley graphs induced by transpositions: Components of polynomial size

-and the lemma follows. \end{proof} By choosing $k$ sufficiently large, we next enlarge the Lemma~\ref{L:minigene}-subtrees via an inductive construction to arbitrary polynomial size.
-We remark that Lemma~\ref{L:gut} is of central importance for the construction of the Lemma~\ref{L:expand2}-subtree, since some $T_n$-generators will be use multiple times. \begin{lemma} Suppose $k$ is arbitrary but fixed and let $\theta_n\ge O(n^{\delta})$.
-Then each $\Gamma_n$-vertex is contained in a $\Gamma_n$-subcomponent of size $\ge c_kn^{\frac{2}{3}}\theta_n^k\ge c_kn^{\frac{2}{3}+k\delta}$ with probability at least
+and the lemma follows. \end{proof} For given $\delta$, by choosing $k$ sufficiently large, we proceed by enlarging the trees of Lemma~\ref{L:minigene} to subcomponents of arbitrary polynomial size.
+We remark that Lemma~\ref{L:gut} is of central importance for the construction of the subcomponents of Lemma~\ref{L:expand2}.